MicrosoftDocs/cpp-docs/docs/c-runtime-library/crt-library-features.md

 ---
-title: "CRT Library Features"
+title: "C Runtime (CRT) and C++ Standard Library .lib files"
-description: "List of files that contain the Microsoft C run-time libraries, and their associated compiler options and preprocessor directives." ms.date: 09/03/2020 ms.topic: "conceptual"
+description: "List of Microsoft C runtime and C++ Standard Library .lib files that you can link against and their associated compiler options and preprocessor directives." ms.date: "3/5/2021" ms.topic: "reference"
-helpviewer_keywords: ["MSVCR71.dll", "libraries [C++], multithreaded", "library files, run-time", "LIBCMT.lib", "LIBCP.lib", "LIBCPMT.lib", "run-time libraries, C", "CRT, release versions", "MSVCP71.dll", "LIBC.lib", "libraries [C++]", "libraries [C++], run-time", "linking [C++], libraries"] ms.assetid: a889fd39-807d-48f2-807f-81492612463f
+helpviewer_keywords: ["MSVCR71.dll", "libraries [C++], multithreaded", "library files, run-time", "LIBCMT.lib", "LIBCP.lib", "LIBCPMT.lib", "run-time libraries, C", "CRT, release versions", "MSVCP71.dll", "LIBC.lib", "libraries [C++]", "libraries [C++], run-time", "linking [C++], libraries"]
 ---
-# CRT Library Features
+# C Runtime (CRT) and C++ Standard Library .lib files

-This topic discusses the various .lib files that comprise the C run-time libraries as well as their associated compiler options and preprocessor directives.
+This topic lists the Microsoft C runtime library .lib files that you can link against when you develop your application, and their associated compiler options and preprocessor directives.

+See [Redistributing Visual C++ files](../windows/redistributing-visual-cpp-files.md) if you are looking for information about deploying the C runtime files necessary to support your application.

+See [C runtime library reference](../c-runtime-library/c-run-time-library-reference.md) if you are looking for API reference for the C runtime library.

-## C Run-Time Libraries (CRT)
+## C runtime .lib files

-The C Run-time Library (CRT) is the part of the C++ Standard Library that incorporates the ISO C99 standard library.
+The C runtime Library (CRT) is the part of the C++ Standard Library that incorporates the ISO C99 standard library.
 The Visual C++ libraries that implement the CRT support native code development, and both mixed native and managed code.
 All versions of the CRT support multi-threaded development.
 Most of the libraries support both static linking, to link the library directly into your code, or dynamic linking to let your code use common DLL files.

 Starting in Visual Studio 2015, the CRT has been refactored into new binaries.
 The Universal CRT (UCRT) contains the functions and globals exported by the standard C99 CRT library.
 The UCRT is now a Windows component, and ships as part of Windows 10.
 The static library, DLL import library, and header files for the UCRT are now found in the Windows 10 SDK.
 When you install Visual C++, Visual Studio setup installs the subset of the Windows 10 SDK required to use the UCRT.
 You can use the UCRT on any version of Windows supported by Visual Studio 2015 and later versions.
 You can redistribute it using vcredist for supported versions of Windows other than Windows 10.
 For more information, see [Redistributing Visual C++ Files](../windows/redistributing-visual-cpp-files.md).